some-natalie/some-natalie/_recipes/crab-soup.md

 ---
 title: "Summer crab soup"
 classes: wide
 excerpt: "Fresh summer crab and seasonal corn on the cob in a creamy soup.
 Goes great in a bread bowl.
-More of a chowder or bisque for consistency, but the family calls it soup."
+More of a chowder or bisque for consistency, but the family calls it soup. 🦀"
 ---

 > Fresh summer crab and seasonal corn on the cob in a creamy soup.
 Goes great in a bread bowl.
-More of a chowder or bisque for consistency, but the family calls it soup.
+More of a chowder or bisque for consistency, but the family calls it soup. 🦀

 ## Ingredients